-YouTube is half the internet: that’s 1.9 billion users logging in every month.
+YouTube is half the internet: 1.9 billion users log in every month.
 But at the same time, 500 hours of video are uploaded to the site every minute.

 So you already know this article is not going to be about how easy it is to buy a Swiss watch with the ad revenue from your YouTube views.
 (Though if you have millions of video views, you could probably at least rent one.
 Wait, don’t.)

 Read on, and we’ll lay out seven ways to earn income from your YouTube channel, complete with step-by-step instructions.

 The YouTube Partner Program is how regular YouTubers get access to special features on the platform.

 You don’t need to be a partner to make money on YouTube (just setting up an AdSense account and getting views is enough to handle that), but being a Partner makes it a lot easier.

 YouTube Partners have access to multiple income streams: not just video ads, but YouTube Premium subscription fees, and features that tap your loyal fans’ wallets directly like Super Chat, channel memberships, and the merchandise shelf (more on these later.)